DavidHe1127/Mr.He_HandBook/Cloud,Tooling/AWS/lambda_apig.md

 #### Sync

 Invoke the func and wait for the response to come back. i.e APIG triggers lambda.
 Caveat!
-In case of lambda triggering another service i.e RDS that's not configured to be as scalable as lambda, it can potentially cause connection exhaustion issue on RDS end. i.e `Socket: too many file descriptors are opened`.
+In case of lambda triggering another service i.e RDS that's not configured to be as scalable as lambda, huge workload can potentially cause connection exhaustion issue on RDS end. i.e `Socket: too many file descriptors are opened`.
 To get around this, one way is to buffer your client requests using Kinesis Stream.

 ```
 reqs ---> APIG ---> Kinesis <--- lambda auto-poll-for-events